 Research suggests that the transport of goods around the world, climate change, and economic development like energy consumption and land use are the major drivers of invasive species across various social and ecological contexts.
 Other drivers include recreation, migration, tourism, population changes, and pollution.

 An invasive species is an animal or plant species that are not native, indigenous, or not from a particular ecosystem or region.
 They can be any living organism like an amphibian (like a cane toad), insect, fish, plant, fungus, bacteria, or even a seed or an organism’s egg.
-As mentioned before, they can damage the environment, economy, and even human health.
+As mentioned, they can damage the environment, economy, and human health.

 Usually, species that reproduce and flourish quickly, and spread rapidly or aggressively, likely to cause damage or harm to other native species, are given the label “invasive”.
 However, not all non-native organisms are invasive.
 For instance, almost all the food crops grown in the United States are not native to the country, such as rice, wheat, and tomatoes.
 They are not invasive as they do not harm the environment, ecosystem, or biodiversity.